-The health, safety and security of our employees and contractors is a priority for us.
-We employ systems designed to continually monitor our facilities and work environment to promote worker safety and identify and prevent or mitigate any potential risks.
-This includes procedures and equipment for security.
-We routinely assess facilities to closely monitor adherence to established security and safety standards.
-Our workers receive specialized training related to their role, work setting and equipment used in their work environment.
+The health, safety, and security of our employees and contractors is a priority for us.
+We employ systems designed to continually monitor our facilities and work environment to promote worker safety, and identify, prevent, or mitigate any potential risks.
+We routinely assess all our facilities to closely monitor adherence to established security and safety standards.
+Our workers receive specialized training related to their role, work setting, and equipment used in their work environment.
 We update relevant safety training modules, which may include new training programs as our processes evolve.

-For more information on our approach to human capital management, please refer to our annual Corporate Social Responsibility Report, which is available on our website.
+For more information on our approach to human capital management, please refer to our periodic Corporate Social Responsibility Report, which is available on our website.